-Part 1 - Introduction 4
+Part 1 - Introduction

-1.1 What is "personal information"?
+1. 1 What is "personal information"?
 5

-1.2 What is not "personal information" 5
+1.2 What is not "personal information"

 1.3 Application of this Plan 6

 1.4 Personal Information held by Council 6

 1.5 Applications for suppression in relation to general information (not public

-• ers) 7
+regist ters).
+7

-1.6
+1.6 Caution as to unsolicited information

-- Public Registers
+Part 2 - Public Registers 8

-2.1 Public registers, the PPIPA and the HRIPA
+2.1 Public registers, the PPIPA and the HRIPA 10

-2.2 Effect on section 6 of the GIPA Act
+2.2 Effect on section 6 of the GIPA Act 10

-2.3 Where some information in the public register has been published
+2.3 Where some information in the public register has been published 11

 2.4 Disclosure of personal information contained in the public registers

 2.5 Applications for access to own records on a public register

-2.6 Applications for suppression in relation to a public register
+2.6 Applications for suppression in relation to a public register 12

-- The Information Protection Principles
+Part 3 - The Information Protection Principles 13

-- Health Privacy Principles
+Part 4 - Health Privacy Principles 38

-- Implementation of the Privacy Management Plan
+Part 5 - Implementation of the Privacy Management Plan 52

-5.1 Training Seminars/Induction
+5.1 Training Seminars/Induction 52

-5.2 Responsibilities of the Privacy Contact Officer
+5.2 Responsibilities of the Privacy Contact Officer 52

-5.3 Distribution of information to the public
+5.3 Distribution of information to the public 53

-- Data breaches

-6.1 What is a data breach?

-6.2 What is unauthorised access and unauthorised disclosure?

-6.3 What are the potential impacts of a data breach?

-6.4 Who decides if you've suffered serious harm?

-6.5 Your right to be notified of a breach of your personal information 66

-6.6 What do I do if I become aware of a suspected data breach?
-67

-6.7 Stoph Where can I go to get more information about the scheme and how Port nens Council manage it?
-67

-• 7 - Internal review
+- Internal Review

-FANI 7 1 How does the process of Internal Review operate?
-60
+6.1 How does the process of Internal Review operate?

-7.1 7.2 What happens after an Internal Review?
+6.2 What happens after an Internal Review?

-can be contacted as follows:
+U . Γ can be contacted as follows:

 - Other Relevant Matters

-8.1 Contracts with consultants and other private contractors -
+7.1 Contracts with consultants and other private contractors

-8.2 Confidentiality
+7.2 Confidentiality

-8.3 Misuse of personal or health information
+7.3 Misuse of personal or health information

-8.4 Regular review of the collection, storage and use of personal or health 10
+7.4 Regular review of the collection, storage and use of personal or health ••

-nation 70
+nation 55

-8.5 Regular review of Privacy Management Plan
+7.5 Regular review of Privacy Management Plan

-8.6 Alternative complaints process
+7.6 Alternative complaints process

-8.7 Memorandum of Understandings or Referral Arrangements

-8.8 Offences

-8.9 Accessibility 72

-8.10 Further information
+7.6 Further information

-Part 9 - Appendices 73
+Part 8 - Appendices

-Appendix 1: Statutory Declaration for access under Section 57 of f
+ndix 1: Statutory Declaration for access under Section 57 of the Privacy and

-the Privacy and Personal Information Protection Act 1998 to a

-Public Register held by Council 73
+onal Information Protection Act 1998 to a Public Register held by Council

-Appendix 2: Privacy Disclaimer template 74
+ndix 2: Privacy Disclaimer template

-CONTROLLED DOCUMENT INFORMATION: 75

-VERSION HISTORY: 75